carbon-language/carbon-lang/mlir/docs/PassManagement.md

 generate reproducibles in the event of a crash, or a [pass failure](#pass-failure).
-This functionality can be enabled via `PassManager::enableCrashReproducerGeneration` or via the command line flag `pass-pipeline-crash-reproducer`.
+This functionality can be enabled via `PassManager::enableCrashReproducerGeneration` or via the command line flag `mlir-pass-pipeline-crash-reproducer`.
 In either case, an argument is provided that corresponds to the output `.mlir` file name that the reproducible should be written to.
 The reproducible contains the configuration of the pass manager that was executing, as well as the initial IR before any passes were run.
 A potential